quantum-kite/kite/docs/documentation/disorder.md

     To distribute the vacancies on both sublattices (compensated or otherwise), one needs to treat each sublattice as a separate object of the class [`#!python kite.StructuralDisorder`][structural_disorder]

-    Note: It is also possible to remove several sublattices/orbitals within the unit cell for each vacancy created.

     ``` python
     struc_disorder_A = kite.StructuralDisorder(lattice, concentration=0.1)